Office neighborhood benefits: How can your workplace leverage neighborhoods?

 Happy employees thrive; author, researcher, and teacher of positive psychology, Shawn Achor, found that happy employees are 19% more accurate when working on tasks than unhappy employees.
 Therefore, to create a successful, growing business, employee happiness should be a focal point.

-How can companies make office neighborhoods work for them?
+How can companies leverage office neighborhood benefits?

-To add, here are a few best practices for companies who are considering office neighborhoods:
+Here are a few best practices for companies who are considering office neighborhoods:

 - Map your company: Evaluate your employee departments and figure out what makes sense in terms of where employees should sit and where collaboration and quiet spaces should be.